imayobrown/JS-Observations/Arrays.md

 #Array
 ---

 Arrays are really just a type of object that is optimized to bind values to successive numeric integer keys.
+Calling **typeof** on an array reveals it to be just an *object*.
 It has built in property functions that perform operations/actions on its elements.
 These operations do not perform in place modification of the array (the elements in the array are never changed) but rather they return a new array or object with the desired changes affected to its elements.

-## Array Functions
+## Array Methods

 ####push